project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

     system.
 It cannot be used to run SpiNNaker application kernels.

-We'll run our simulation for 64 ms and configure each stimulus kernel such that each of the 8 combinations of stimulus value are produced 8 ms each to allow time for the signals to propogate through the circuit.
+We'll run our simulation for 64 ms and configure each stimulus kernel such that each of the 8 combinations of stimulus value are held for 8 ms each to allow time for the signals to propagate through the circuit.

 The proof-of-concept host program is provided in full in ``circuit_simulator_proof.py`` and we'll walk through the key steps below.
 After